Baileypollard/HomeCarePlus/README.md

 is a core course that requires the student to complete a sizable project using knowledge gained from the previous 3 years.
 We were given the freedom to come up with our own ideas and turn them into working applications.

 The application that I designed and developed is called HomeCare+.
-The purpose of this application is to provide a user=friendly mobile solution for scheduling homecare employees work days.
+The purpose of this application is to provide a user-friendly mobile solution for scheduling homecare employees work days.
 The inspiration for this application stemmed from a few comments that my mother had made about her current application that her company uses.
 She explained how many of her co-workers are less technologically capable, and aren't able to navigate through their current application.
 Therefore, I challenged myself to make an application with a *better* more user-friendly UI, while still providing the key features of the application.

+# How to works?

+Each employee will be given unique login credentials.
+These credentials will be used to access both the web panel and the mobile applications.
+Once the user logs in, they will be able to view their daily client schedules, in chronological order.
+The user will have the ability to punch in/out once the appointment has been started/completed.
+Appointments will be verified/declined based off the employees location when starting/completing each appointment.
+More key features include google maps display of the appointment location, access to client personal information, view previously completed appointments per client and many more!

 # Features